 The fruit is also a delicious addition to a salad or cooked up into sauces, jellies, and jams.

-Surinam cherries contain Vitamins A and C and antioxidants, and iron.
+Surinam cherries contain vitamins A and C, antioxidants, and iron.

 Across Central and South America, Surinam cherry tree leaves are used as an insect repellant since they give off a pungent smell.

 The cherries have two seasons: the first in the spring, from April through June, and then in the fall, from October through December.

 Dragon fruit, indigenous to South America and Mexico, is an oval fruit that is usually pink on the outside with green scales and grows on a cactus.
 On the inside, you will find white or pinkish flesh with tiny black seeds.

 The dragon fruit, sometimes called a strawberry pear, can be peeled and sliced like an apple or cut in half and scooped out with a melon baller or spoon.

 Eating the sweet but crunchy dragon fruit raw is best, but you can add it to desserts, smoothies, or a salad.
 It also pairs well when cooked with mahimahi or tuna.

 The dragon fruit is fat-free, low in calories, and contains plenty of vitamin C, fiber, iron, and magnesium.